marcellerdelyi/personal-blog-eleventy/src/cv.md

 _Verdal, Trøndelag, Norway_
 Sep 2021 – Present

 Over the years, I’ve delivered various product assembly animations and digital renderings for both internal engineering teams and external promotional purposes.
-Many of these visuals are for projects that are either currently under construction or already deployed accross major North Sea fields such as Jackdaw, Yggdrasil, and East Anglia, to name a few.
+Many of these visuals are for projects that are either currently under construction or already deployed across major North Sea fields such as Jackdaw, Yggdrasil, and East Anglia, to name a few.

 I’ve also played a role in setting up a collaborative development environment using Perforce version control.
-This included configuring servers on both Linux and Windows, and later deploying the production server with additional tools to support intenal team workflows.
+This included configuring servers on both Linux and Windows, and later deploying the production server with additional tools to support internal team workflows.

 As part of an Unreal Engine–based planning application, I assisted in developing the animation pipeline for handling rigs and 3D assets.
-I created all the rigs, animations and prepeared environmental assets including cranes, buildings, and other smaller elements
+I created all the rigs, animations and prepared environmental assets including cranes, buildings, and other smaller elements

-I helped establish a working pipeline between Unreal Engine and DaVinci Resolve to aid post-production work related to editing and color grading.
+I helped establish a working pipeline between Unreal Engine and DaVinci Resolve to aid post-production work related to editing and colour grading.

-I continue to be actively involved in post-production for film-related projects, focusing primarily on color correction for both internal presentations and external communication materials.
+I continue to be actively involved in post-production for film-related projects, focusing primarily on colour correction for both internal presentations and external communication materials.

 Additionally, I’ve contributed to technical documentation to help standardize and document visualization workflows across the team.